 - DO NOT, at any point in 2021, compare yourself to any other “peak” point of your life pre-pandemic.
 For many, 2021 will be a year of recovery from 2020.

-- DO NOT wait until January 1st to bog yourself down with implementing your goals.
+- DO NOT bog yourself down with implementing your bigger goals right away.
 You risk getting overwhelmed faster and giving up earlier.
 Slow and steady wins the race!

 - DO NOT pressure yourself to fully integrate your new diet plans on the 1st.
-Instead, start incorporating healthy eating now, with small food swaps.
+Instead, start incorporating healthy eating habits, day by day, with small food swaps.